What Is the Embodiment Laboratory, Really?

 How You Know If This Is the Right Place

 There are different places the mind lands when considering something like this.
-One of the most common goes like this: it sounds right, but I'm not sure I'm ready.
+One of the most common goes: it sounds right, but I am not sure I am ready.

-Readiness, in the conventional sense, is not really the question here.
-The question is whether something is already shifting and whether you want a place to work with it that does not require you to have it figured out first.
+Readiness, in the conventional sense, is not really the question.
+The question is whether something is already shifting, and whether you want a place to work with it that does not require you to have it figured out first.

 The Embodiment Laboratory is for people who are already aware, already capable, already doing some version of the work, and still finding that awareness alone is not closing the gap.
 The content meets you where you are.
 The practice asks you to keep locating yourself honestly as you move through it.